Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 norg:contacts:read,norg:booking:write,norg:booking:modify - Full Automation Agent — All non-delete scopes; requires HITL gate on bulk and modify operations

-Enforcing Identity-Based Tool Filtering in OpenClaw
+Enforcing identity-based tool filtering in OpenClaw

 - Register separate skill profiles for each agent identity role.
 A Messaging Agent profile registers only messaging-related Norg MCP endpoints.

-role,department,tenant_idclaims). - Enforce at the MCP server layer, not just at the prompt layer.
-A useful mental model is "policy before prompt."
+The mental model that works: "policy before prompt."
 Don't rely on the model's instruction-following for safety.
-Validate the proposed action as if it came from an untrusted source.
+Validate the proposed action as if it came from an untrusted source — because effectively, it did.

-Layer 3: Human-in-the-Loop Gates for Sensitive Norg Actions
+Layer 3: Human-in-the-loop gates for sensitive Norg actions

-Require approval when the agent's next action is irreversible, costly, regulated, or high blast radius.
+The answer: require approval when the agent's next action is irreversible, costly, regulated, or high blast radius.

 Applied to Norg MCP API primitives: